QCDIS/Seagrass_carbon_stock_model/README.md

 You can download the file by doing right click, then press download.

-#### Run the workflow in NaaVRE for any European location and a seagrass species
+#### Run the workflow for any European location and a seagrass species
 You can run this carbon stock model for any European location for various seagrass species.
 To do this, first copy the desired seagrass species option from the following list: